Healthy Homes Assessment Roseneath

 What We Do

-As building inspectors we are experts in all aspects that come with specialist home inspects.
-We’re there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all aspects associated with expert house examinations.
+We’re here to make sure that you make the best choice when it comes to purchasing your next property.

-We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you may be looking to purchase or sell along with other solutions.
+We offer a wide range of services to make sure that you are completely informed of the condition of any property that you might be contemplating buying or selling as well as additional solutions.

-We don’t just collaborate with you, but we also work with large clients including local councils, banks, and insurance firms.
-They seem to are pleased with the reassurance provided, thanks to the information in our building inspection reports.
+Not only do we collaborate with you, but we also have large clients including the local authorities, banks, and insurance firms.
+They clearly appreciate this peace of mind provided, due to the details that we provide in our reports of building inspections.

-Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into your document, you are able to actually see any issues found.
-With our detailed reporting it is no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection as well as the latest technology in software which includes digital photos in the document, you are able to actually see any issues discovered.
+Through our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports